 - Select the image from your PC which you want to be used as the featured image

-Note: Never confuse about featured images and cover images; both are a different thing.
+Note: Never confuse about featured images and cover images; both are different things.

 Step 5: Adding Excerpts (Article Summary)

 Excerpts mean a summary of the article.
 It appears on the front page of your site as well as on the category, archives, and search non-single post pages.

 There is more chance, WordPress themes can automatically generate the Excerpt from the first few lines of your post.
 WordPress uses the first 55 words of your post for excerpts.

 To add excerpts manually, you have to modify the template file listing the post to use the_excerpt() instead of the_content() to display the Excerpt.

 Step 6: Changing Post URL Slug or Permalink

 WordPress, by default, uses the title of your post as the permalink, which is SEO-friendly URLs for your blog posts.
 But you can change it to make it more SEO-friendly.